-Whether your trainers have on-the-job experience or are new to the trainer role, it is important to provide them with skills to effectively facilitate learning.
+Whether your trainers have on-the-job experience or are new to the trainer role, it's important to provide them with skills to effectively facilitate learning.

 Why is this so important?